-Thanksgiving Pet Safety: Which Foods to Share
+Thanksgiving Pet Safety in Oakland, CA: Which Foods to Share

 What are your plans for Thanksgiving?
 If you’re hosting this food-filled holiday at your house, make sure to keep Thanksgiving pet safety in mind!
 Many of the delicious foods we enjoy on this day can be dangerous for our furry family members.
 To help you and your pet both enjoy this holiday safely, our animal hospital in Oakland has compiled a list of safe and unsafe foods for your pet!